flipacholas/Architecture-of-consoles/articles/gamecube.md

 The hardware composing the DVD reader can be imagined as a fortress wall which is only accessed using a series of commands, the miniDVD controller features a proprietary CPU that will take care of deciding if the inserted disc is genuine or not, and if it's not, no command issued by the main CPU will convince to read it otherwise.

-#### Defeat

-As any other cat-and-mouse game, it was just a matter of time before third-party companies successfully reverse-engineered the controller to build mod-chips that could trick the reader.
+**Defeat**: As with any other cat-and-mouse game, it was just a matter of time before third-party companies successfully reverse-engineered the controller to build mod-chips that could trick the reader.
 But bear in mind that no mod-chip will make this console magically fit a conventional CD/DVD without physically altering the case!

 {{% /inner_markdown %}}{{< /tab >}}